Deroceras klemmi: Taxonomy

 The prolific Romanian malacologist Alexandru Grossu (1910–2004) described D. klemmi from old museum material.
 Unfortunately the type specimens are a mixture of species, and Grossu subsequently mixed up the holotype with a paratype.
 This led Reischütz to draw erroneous conclusions about the identification characters, which led to extensive misidentifications of populations of D. reticulatum as D. klemmi.
 The mix-up of specimens was corrected without publicity, leading to further confusion.

 Another source of confusion was the incorrect synonymisation with Deroceras lothari, a quite different species from the Apennines.
 First D. lothari was considered the senior synonym and then D. klemmi, after the true date of publication of D. lothari was corrected from 1971 to 1973.
 Deroceras dalmatinum, described by Grossu in the same article as D. klemmi, has been designated its junior synonym.

 The holotype of D. klemmi was collected in Trieste, now in Italy.
 It is kept in the Natural History Museum of Vienna, together with invalid paratypes (i.e. specimens of other species).
 A valid paratype is kept in the Grigore Antipa National Museum of Natural History in Bucharest.

+The species was named after the Austrian malacologist Walter Klemm (1898–1981), who was active in the Vienna museum at the time of Grossu's visit.